-YSP presents the first major European exhibition of sculpture, painting and prints by American artist Robert Indiana.
+YSP presented the first major European exhibition of sculpture, painting and prints by American artist Robert Indiana in 2022-23.

-Robert Indiana: Sculpture 1958-2018 traces the development of sculpture across six decades.
-The exhibition explores the complex character of Indiana’s art practice.
-It considers his view of the darker side of the American dream.
+Robert Indiana: Sculpture 1958-2018 traced the development of sculpture across six decades.
+The exhibition explored the complex character of Indiana’s art practice and considered his view of the darker side of the American dream.
 This was a time of vast social and political change.
 Unity, acceptance and love are themes that run throughout Indiana’s work.
 These remain relevant today for movements against racism and discrimination towards LGBTQIA+ communities.

 The exhibition is supported by Morgan Art Foundation Ltd. and the Henry Moore Foundation.

 All works by Robert Indiana, installation view at Yorkshire Sculpture Park, 2022.
 Photos: © Jonty Wilde, courtesy of Yorkshire Sculpture Park.
 Artworks: © 2022 Morgan Art Foundation Ltd./ Artists Rights Society (ARS), New York/DACS, London